vincentxbui/cs283/4-ShellP2/questions.md

 7. What changes did you make to your parsing logic compared to the previous assignment?
 Were there any unexpected challenges in refactoring your old code?

     > **Answer**:  The parsing logic in this assignment parses the input as one single command, while the previous assignment splits the commands with pipes.
-An unexpected challenge in refactoring the old code was handling quotations since it has to know when a quote started and ended.
+An unexpected challenge in refactoring the old code was handling quotations since it has to know when a quote starts and ends.

 8. For this quesiton, you need to do some research on Linux signals.
 You can use [this google search](https://www.google.com/search?q=Linux+signals+overview+site%3Aman7.org+OR+site%3Alinux.die.net+OR+site%3Atldp.org&oq=Linux+signals+overview+site%3Aman7.org+OR+site%3Alinux.die.net+OR+site%3Atldp.org&gs_lcrp=EgZjaHJvbWUyBggAEEUYOdIBBzc2MGowajeoAgCwAgA&sourceid=chrome&ie=UTF-8) to get started.